newrelic/video-agent-roku/README.md

 **NewRelic**

 ```
-NewRelic(account as String, apikey as String, appName as String, appToken = "" as String, region = "US" as String, activeLogs = false as Boolean, qoeAggregate = true as Boolean) as Object
+NewRelic(account as String, apikey as String, appName as String, appToken = "" as String, region = "US" as String, activeLogs = false as Boolean) as Object

 Description:
 	Build a New Relic Agent object.